Oscars Back In Hollywood As CODA Seeks Top Prize - UrduPoint

 Kenneth Branagh's childhood-inspired "Belfast" cannot be ruled out -- even if its director is one of several nominees whose presence at the Oscars was thrown into doubt by a positive Covid test last week.

-"CODA," which began life as an indie drama, benefits from being perceived as "the underdog," an Academy voter said.
+"CODA," which began life as an indie drama, benefits from being perceived as "the underdog," one voter said on condition of anonymity.

 "Some Academy members I speak to are still reluctant to vote for a Netflix film as a best picture.
-But then here comes Apple, a streaming service as well," said the voter, who spoke on condition of anonymity, noting the "twist of irony." - 'Smart money' - In a year when big-budget blockbusters finally hit reopened movie theaters and rival streamers amped up their libraries with star-packed new films, the acting categories are being contested by some of the biggest Names in the business.
+But then here comes Apple, a streaming service as well," said the voter, noting the "twist of irony."
+In a year when big-budget blockbusters finally hit reopened movie theaters and rival streamers amped up their libraries with star-packed new films, the acting categories are being contested by some of the biggest Names in the business.

-Will Smith is the strong favorite for best actor for his turn as the father of Venus and Serena Williams in "King Richard.

 Davis agreed that was the "smart money," but said there was "a lot of love for Penelope Cruz," who could spring an upset for Spanish drama "Parallel Mothers."
 Kristen Stewart, Nicole Kidman and Olivia Colman are also vying for the statuette.